meredoschi/gradcert/README.md

 ## HISTORICAL BACKGROUND

 Back in 2013, I first started writing what would then become **grad**uate **cert**ificate.
-It originated as a personal project and steadily grew.
-I've coded and installed the production version, which has been running in São Paulo (Brazil) since April 2016.
+It started as a personal project and steadily grew.
+I've coded and installed the production version.

+It ran from April 2016 and was successfully used during the 2016, 2017 and 2018 school years.

 The feedback from users and the teams involved was generally very positive.
-The production version uses Portuguese as the default language and the codebase is slightly different.
-It contains various *rake tasks*, additional settings and bank payment functionality.
+The production version used Portuguese as the default language and the codebase was slightly different.
+It included the various *rake tasks* I wrote, in addition to some other features related to Brazilian tax reporting requirements, for instance.

+*Since my departure from public service on April 2018, there have been two new administrations.*

+*My expectation, as the architect/developer, in line with original project requirements, was that the system would be in place for many years to come.
+Much to my surprise, however, I just recently learned that this was no longer the case.
+Therefore, I thought it best to update this page accordingly, for the sake of completeness.*

+*It was, as far as I know, the first system in São Paulo State government to use Ruby on Rails technology.*

 ## ABOUT